 Directors who utilised holiday accommodation declared such use and paid the rates applicable to all other eligible users.
 During the year, the Chief of Air Force has authorised the appointment of new Directors and terminated the appointments of outgoing Directors.
 The Minister for Defence Personnel approved the tabling of the 17/18 Annual Report.
-One Board meeting was held at Ambassador Apartments (Gold Coast).
-No accommodation fees were incurred and no allowances or expenses were claimed or paid by the Trust to Directors for attendance.
+Two directors conducted a site inspection of Ambassador Apartments (Gold Coast).
+No accommodation fees were incurred and no allowances or expenses were claimed or paid by the Trust to Directors for the inspection visit.